StaticMania/roxo-eleventy/src/index.md

   subTitle: "WE WORK HARD, WE PLAY HARD"
   title:
     firstPara: "We’re a Design Studio"
-    secondPara: "That Belies In the Great Ideas"
+    secondPara: "That Believes In Great Ideas"
   seeWorkBtn:
     text: "See Our Works"
     link: "#project"